nollenr/data-domiciling-demo/README.md

 |  /Table/110/8/"\x80"            | /Table/110/8/"\x80"/PrefixEnd  | {1,2,3}  | {2,3,1}         |            1 |  107869433|
 |  /Table/110/8/"\x80"/PrefixEnd  | /Max                           | {1,2,3}  | {2,3,1}         |            1 |          0|

+The meta-data (which is what we're looking at in the table above) is distributed to all ranges in the cluster.
+Be aware that the national_id `555-02-2531` is clear text visible on very node in the cluster.
+The point is to be very careful of the data we use as PKeys or in indexes.

 # Appendix